Showing top 0 results 0 results found

-- 28% have abandoned an order because “the site wanted me to create an account.”
+- 28% have abandoned an order due to the fact “the site wanted me to create an account.”

-Additionally, they claim that $260 billion worth of lost orders is recoverable solely through a better checkout flow and design.
+Additionally, they claim that $260 billion worth of lost orders are recoverable solely through a better checkout flow & design.

 7. Offer checkout with a chatbot

-Now, I know you're super busy.
-What about a free ecommerce template for your chatbot checkout?
-Get it here to guide customers through the whole buying process automatically.
+I know you're super busy.
+What about a free Ecommerce Template for your chatbot checkout?
+Get it here to guide customers through the whole buying process.
+Automatically.

 8. Offer free shipping.